 Relief to fixed wastewater service charges

-Businesses who are eligible for JobKeeper payments with four or more fixtures for customers (toilet, urinal or pan washer) can apply to have their wastewater service charges waived (fourth to 200th fixture inclusive) for the period of May 1, 2020 to August 31, 2020.
+Businesses who are eligible for JobKeeper payments with four or more fixtures for customers (toilet, urinal or pan washer) can apply to have their wastewater service charges waived (4th to 200th fixture inclusive) for the period of 1 May 2020 to 31 August 2020.

 Businesses can receive up to approximately $41,000 in relief through this measure

 The scheme will be implemented on an application basis via the Water Corporation's website or by calling its customer contact centre - applications will open from 2 June 2020.